Bolide-AI/mcp/TOOLS.md

-# BolideAI MCP Tools Reference
+# Bolide AI MCP Tools Reference

-This document provides a comprehensive list of all tools available in BolideAI MCP, organized by functionality.
+This document provides a comprehensive list of all tools available in Bolide AI MCP, organized by functionality.

 ## Tool Categories